Do Discretionary Religious Exemptions Violate the Establishment Clause?

-26 Pages Posted: 13 Apr 2017 Last revised: 18 Jul 2017
+26 Pages Posted: 13 Apr 2017 Last revised: 2 Nov 2017

-Date Written: May 9, 2017
+Date Written: November 1, 2017

-The Establishment Clause is not violated when government enacts regulatory or tax legislation but provides, concerning these new burdens, an accommodation for those holding conflicting religious beliefs or practices.
-Such religious exemptions are enacted at the discretion of the legislature and have as their purpose to ameliorate hardships borne by religious minorities and other dissenters who find themselves out of step with the prevailing social or legal culture.
-In an unbroken line of cases now spanning a century, the Supreme Court has ten times rejected the argument that a religious exemption contravenes the Establishment Clause.
-In some instances, no doubt, lawmakers should exercise their discretion and narrow or deny an exemption for religious observance.
-What is not the law, however, is that the presence of adverse effects on those who do not benefit from an discretionary religious exemption causes an otherwise lawful accommodation to violate the Establishment Clause.
+The Establishment Clause is not violated when government enacts regulatory or tax legislation but provides, concerning these burdens, an exemption for those holding conflicting religious beliefs and practices.
+These religious accommodations are at the discretion of a legislature and have as their purpose to ameliorate hardships borne by religious minorities and other dissenters who find themselves out of step with the prevailing social or legal culture.
+Statutory religious exemptions are a common occurrence in this nation where there is a long and venerable tradition of religious toleration toward our neighbors.

 Keywords: Establishment Clause, regulatory, tax, legislation, accommodation, religious, beliefs, religion, exemptions

 Suggested Citation: Suggested Citation